-Chaplain Altar Server Vestry Coordinator Communications Coordinator Training Coordinator Mass Coach Coordinator Mass Coach Schedule Coordinator Responsible for managing th e schedule, and forming and maintaining server teams.
-Responsible for: conducting training sessions for serv ers, updating the training manual, competency assessment, re commending servers for r promotion, participating in the parent information session ns, reviewing the mas ss coach assessment forms, and maintaining the training pro gram.
+Chaplain Altar Server Vestry Coordinator Communications Coordinator Training Coordinator Mass Coach Coordinator Mass Coach Schedule Coordinator Responsible for managing the schedule, and forming and maintaining server teams.
+Responsible for: conducting training sessions for serv ers, updating the training manual, competency assessment, recommending servers for promotion, participating in the parent information session ns, reviewing the mas ss coach assessment forms, and maintaining the training pro gram.
 A deacon or priest who responsible for program oversight, and approving altar server promotions, and council member appointments.
 Scheduling and participating in the annual All Server Commissioning Mass.
-Leads the annual council meeting for the purpose of setting annual goals and objectives for each council member designed specifically to maintain and enhance the program.
-Ensures the program is carried out in accordance to the procedures outlined in this manual.
+Leads the annual council meeting for the or each council member designed Ensures the program is carried out in accordance to the procedures outlined in this manual.
 Leads the parent information sessions.
 Responsible for identifying and training individuals to serve as Mass Coaches for the purpose of assessing the performance of Altar Servers during mass.
 Responsible for maintaining a minimum of 9 active and trained mass coaches.
-Collating findings from mass coach assessment forms and relaying training needs to trainer.
-Responsible for maintaining supply of cassocks, surpli ices, sashes, and crosses.
-Responsible for assessing alto Responsible for supporting deacons and priest during Mass. calendar of events, maintain processing server application ining the Altar Server on forms, and photo bo r maintaining a minim , meetings, maintaining annual data base of contact information, pard, identifying new altar server tum of 54 active servers who are Maintain a community e-mail
+Collating findings from mass coach assessment forms Responsible for maintaining ices, sashes, and crosses.
+Responsible for assessing altar servers during Mass.
+Responsible for supporting deacons and priest during Mass.
+Responsible for communicating training, events, meetings, maintaining annual calendar of events, maintaining the Altar Server data base of contact information, processing server application forms, and photo board, identifying new altar server candidates.
+Responsible for maintaining a minimum of 54 active servers who are either at the Novice, Skilled, or Master level.
+Maintain a community e-mail distribution list.